weswinder/agent/README.md

 AI Agent framework built on Convex.

 - Automatic storage of chat history, per-user or per-thread, that can span multiple agents.
+- Playground UI for testing, debugging, and development.
+See [playground/README.md](playground/README.md) for more.
 - RAG for chat context, via hybrid text & vector search, with configuration options.
   Use the API to query the history yourself and do it your way.
 - Opt-in search for messages from other threads (for the same specified user).